Bloggers are becoming a massive influence over consumers. Here are five reasons why your business should be reaching out to them.

 The truth is people are already talking about your brand whether you ask them to or not.
 This won’t change, but you can change how you engage with it.
 Working with bloggers offers several clear opportunities.
-To start with, they are early and active adopters, quickly realising the potential of a new social network to grow their community base and learning equally quickly the sort of content that works for each network.
+To start with, they are early and active adopters, quickly realizing the potential of a new social network to grow their community base and learning equally quickly the sort of content that works for each network.
 So bloggers, knowing how to do this for their own content, also know what to look for and share, when it comes to creating a brand presence online.

 So here are five reasons why I believe every business should be engaging with bloggers:

 1 First up, they are a consumer.
-If you’re thinking of working with a blogger chances are it’s because you think they know how to reach your target market.
+If you’re thinking of working with a blogger chance are it’s because you think they know how to reach your target market.
 This is probably because they are part of your target market.
 Working with bloggers gives you direct access to someone who you want to reach and gives you the chance to hear directly from them

 2 They know how to influence consumers.
-They don’t have your PR or marketing know-how, they don’t speak your language but chances are they have a better idea how to influence your target market using social media than you do.
+They don’t have your PR or marketing know-how, they don’t speak your language but chances are they have a better idea of how to influence your target market using social media than you do.
 This is because they are your market, and they know and understand social media because they are social media.
 For bloggers social media is an integrated part of their lives such that it is second nature, it’s not a business networking opportunity or something they feel they have to learn.

 3 They have social influence both online and offline.
 They have active communities on most, if not all, of the major social networks and they are creating unique content for each of those networks every day of the week.
 They are also increasingly gathering offline – both socially and around brand promotions.
 They are intertwining their messages with each other, spreading the conversation further than ever before.
 The potential for them to influence consumer purchasing decisions is HUGE!

 5 They will provide insight and information you can’t get elsewhere.
 When a blogger writes about you there’s a good chance their community will write back – in the comments and replies to all the content the blogger has shared.
-This is unfiltered commentary and can provide invaluable insight into the opinions and behaviour of your target demographic.
+This is an unfiltered commentary and can provide invaluable insight into the opinions and behavior of your target demographic.